dougnoel/sentinel/README.md

     os: Linux
 ...
 ```
-Here are all the properities you can set in the sentinel.yml file:
+Here are all the properties you can set in the sentinel.yml file:

 | Property Name     |Possible Values                                                   |
 | ------------------|------------------------------------------------------------------|